darrenhatcher/quartz-health-poll/README.md

 # IBM QRadar Health Poll & Syslog Forward (quartz-health-poll)
-Basic python script to poll QRadar for some health stats and send to a syslog destination
+Basic python script to poll QRadar for some health stats and send to a syslog destination.

 This came about as the SIEM does not easily forward a subset of information for monitoring of applications.
 An ironic twist in that an event monitoring tool does not share its health very